joker-wutong/carla/Docs/build_windows.md

 make launch
 make PythonAPI

-# Press play in the Editor to initialize the server, and run an example script to test CARLA.
+# Press play in the Editor to initialize the server, and run an example script to test CARLA
-cd PythonAPI/Examples && python3 spawn_npc.py # Support for Python2 was provided until 0.9.10 (not included)
+cd PythonAPI/Examples && python3 spawn_npc.py

-# Optionally, to compile the PythonAPI for Python2, run the following command in the root CARLA directory.
+# The PythonAPI will be built based on the installed Python version
-make PythonAPI ARGS="--python-version=2"
+# The docs will use Python3, as support for  Python2 was provided until 0.9.10 (not included)
 ```
 </details>